Skip to main content

 Expansion of tournaments: It used to be an honor to qualify for a World or continental championship.
 Now with participation awards for anyone who can kick a ball the excitement of qualification is gone.

 Ticket prices: I used to be able to afford season tickets to MLS games with them averaging less than 10 bucks per game.
 The prices now have tripled meaning most people including me have to be selective in which games to attend.
 Forget about a game featuring Messi or exhibitions featuring top European teams.
 The last time the World Cup was here in 1994 I was a college student and yet was able to afford and attend 5 games and only didn't go to more due to location or ticket availability.
-For 2026 ticket price will largely dictate how many, if any, games I get to go to.
+For 2026, ticket prices will largely dictate how many, if any, games I get to go to.

 VAR: Some decisions should be left to the refs.
 Human error is part of the game.
 If we are going to digitally micro analyze calls then the game might as well be played on an XBox.